omidarmat/onLearn/sql.md

 #### Full join

-Photos table | USers table
+Photos table | Users table

-This join tells that just give me everything and I dont' care whether or not there is any correct merging going on, just try to merge as many rows as possible and if you can't just include the rest of the records in the result set.
+This join tells that just give me everything and I don't care whether or not there is any correct merging going on, just try to merge as many rows as possible and if you can't just include the rest of the records in the result set.

 ```sql
 SELECT url, username